danielmiessler/fabric/README.md

 ## What and why

 Since the start of modern AI in late 2022 we've seen an **_extraordinary_** number of AI applications for accomplishing tasks.
-There are thousands of websites, chatbots, mobile apps, and other interfaces for using all the different AI out there.
+There are thousands of websites, chat-bots, mobile apps, and other interfaces for using all the different AI out there.

 It's all really exciting and powerful, but _it's not easy to integrate this functionality into our lives._